 • Sauvignon Blanc

-    Therefore, all of these are normally DRY.
+Therefore, all of these are almost always DRY.
 In this regard, ordering “dry” wine is extremely easy because just about anything you’re going to order from the non-dessert wine list is going to be dry.
 Especially the reds.

 So when anyone asks for a good recommendation on a “dry” Cabernet Sauvignon or Pinot Noir to go with their meal, the reality is that they are both already dry.
 Most likely what the person is trying to ask for is a red wine that is less fruity in flavor because fruity is incorrectly described as “sweet”.
 What you may be trying to ask for is a wine that is “earthy” which gives the impression of being more dry than other wines.

 These are the instances when the words “dry” and/or “sweet” are highly misused and misunderstood.

 Wines that “ride the fence” between dry and sweet.